anish2dev/anish26.me/content/contact/index.md

 buttonText: 'Mail Me'
 ---

-💌 My inbox is always open.
-Whether you have a question or just want to say hello, I'll make it a priority to get back to you!
-Feel free to reach out regarding any exciting job opportunities or updates.
+💌 My inbox is open.
+If you have a question or just want to say hi, feel free to reach out.
+I'll do my best to reply as soon as I can.
+You can also contact me about any projects or opportunities.